 The former Arsenal man continued his fine form with another excellent attacking display.
 Laid on the first and last goals of the game with incisive through balls, and grabbed a goal of his own with a sidefooted finish from close range.
 He always looked to receive the ball in threatening positions.

 Though he was beaten for pace once or twice, some strong tackles when facing up his attacker made up for it.
 Passed the ball effectively.

-Despite Song stepping into the side to deputise in the absence of Pique, Puyol and Mascherano, Busquets was the one chosen to partner Adriano at the back.
-Showed some defensive acumen when dealing with a few potentially dangerous Rayo attacks, and was as composed as ever when distributing the ball out of defence.
+Despite Song stepping into the side to deputize in the absence of Pique, Puyol and Mascherano, Busquets was the one chosen to partner Adriano at the back.
+Showed some defensive acumen when dealing with a few potentially dangerous Rayo attacks, and was as composed as ever when distributing the ball out of defense.

 Somewhat subdued in the first half, but the restraints were well and truly off after the break.
 A powerful finish made it 2-0 shortly after the break, and he applied his usual menace when on the ball.
 Rounded off matters, quite literally, in the 89th minute after skipping past Ruben to slot home the fifth.

 Opened the scoring with a cool finish after racing clear down the left side.
 Though he drifted in and out of the game prior to his withdrawal as a substitute, he will no doubt take heart in his goal.